Data Binding in Blazor MultiColumn ComboBox Component

 Dynamic object binding

 Bind the DynamicObject data to the MultiColumn ComboBox component.
-In the following example, the DynamicObject is bound to the collection of customer data.
+In the following example, a DynamicObject collection of customers is bound.
+Ensure TextField and ValueField map to the dynamic members exposed at runtime.

 • CSHTML